MintBlaster/string_matching_and_replace/README.md

 ## Overview

 The **String Matching and Replacement Tool** is a Python application that allows users to search for patterns in a text and replace them using different string matching algorithms.
-This tool provides a graphical user interface (GUI) built with PyQt5, making it easy to use for both beginners and advanced users.
+This tool provides a graphical user interface (GUI) built with PyQt5.

 ## Features